FatimahMohamed/Capstone/README.md

 ## Dashboard Overview

 The dashboard serves as the central hub of the user experience, providing a personalized overview of the user's gratitude journey.
 It displays the total number of entries, shows previews of the three most recent entries, and presents mood distribution statistics in an easily digestible visual format.
 Quick action buttons make it simple to create new entries or browse through existing ones.

-## Search & Filter Capabilities

-The application includes robust search and filtering capabilities that help users navigate their growing collection of entries.
-Users can search through titles, content, and tags, filter entries by mood or date ranges, and sort their results by various criteria.
-The system provides clear feedback on search results and offers easy ways to clear filters and return to the full entry list.

 ## Enhanced UX Features